 For a simple and yummy way to start the day try this Apple Sausage Oven Pancake.
 My mom used to make this when I was little and it was always a hit.
-For a little something to go alongside your lunchtime sandwich you might like this savory Apple Salsa or maybe this sweeter Apple Salsa suits your tastebuds better.
-At dinner, there’s not much in the fall that pairs so well together than apple, maple, and cheddar.
+For a fun fall snack or appetizer, try this sweet Apple Salsa.
+At dinner, there’s not much in the fall that pairs so well as apple, maple, and cheddar.
 That’s why this Maple-Walnut Chicken Thighs with Cheddar-Apple Rice is so good.
-Don’t let the long name intimidate you, its basically just cooking up some rice and chicken with a few extras added in.
+Don’t let the long name intimidate you; it’s basically just cooking up some rice and chicken with a few extras added.

 When you’re craving a sweet try these Caramel Apple Crisp Bites will hit the spot.
-You might even want to kick it up a notch and use salted caramel sauce-yum!
-Or if you’re cooking for a crowd, try this Caramel Apple Sheet Cake — moist, delicious and makes a lot.
+You might even want to kick it up a notch and use salted caramel sauce — yum!
+Or if you’re cooking for a crowd, try this Caramel Apple Sheet Cake: It’s moist, delicious and makes a lot.
 For some old-fashioned comfort, give these Apple Dumplings a try.